tuloong/BaGetter19/docs/docs/configuration.md

 }
 ```

-To allow pre-release versions to be overwritten but not proper releases, set `AllowPackageOverwrites` to `PrereleaseOnly`.
+To allow pre-release versions to be overwritten but not stable releases, set `AllowPackageOverwrites` to `PrereleaseOnly`.

 Pushing a package with a pre-release version like "3.1.0-SNAPSHOT" will overwrite the existing "3.1.0-SNAPSHOT" package, but pushing a "3.1.0" package will fail if a "3.1.0" package already exists.